-The IDEXX test is an antibody blood test that gained OIE (World Animal Health Organisation) approval as a supplementary TB test for cattle in 2012, but it has not been officially recognised by the EU yet.
+The IDEXX test is an antibody blood test that gained World Organisation for Animal Health (WOAH) approval as a supplementary TB test for cattle in 2012, but it has not been officially recognised by the EU yet.

 This means that, although it cannot be used as a statutory TB test in Great Britain, the Animal & Plant Health Agency (APHA) can deploy it in exceptional circumstances with prior consent from the herd owner.

 It is a third-line test used in chronic TB breakdown herds that have been subjected to repeated skin testing and one or more rounds of interferon-gamma blood testing.